connor-c19/PY4E/Chapter_2/notes.md

 - Connects all of the things we mentioned above together

-# Python as a language
+# Python as a Language

 ## Python Backstory